Lievven/Snappy-Mod/README.md

 Q. What are the 'Lock Aspect Ratio' toggles doing? \
 A. Turning them off lets you use the sliders for each axis separately (see the point above).
 This behaviour is turned off by default so you don't have to change 2 values every time.

+Q. What are the 'Corner' and 'Edge' buttons at the bottom of the advanced setting doing? \
+A. Hexagons' sizes are measured differently by different artists and tools.
+Sometimes they're measured from the corners, which are the furthest points from the center.
+And at other times they're measured from the middle of the edges, which are the closest points to the center.
+Using these buttons you can switch between these settings.

 Q. Nothing is snapping anymore. \
 A. Have you accidentally disabled the mod or turned off snapping altogether?
 Try pressing 'S'.
 Or maybe you're just using a very fine snapping resolution.
 Try lowering the spacing.